Morse Contest Trainer Version 3

 The latest version is always available for download here.
 Once you have registered the software, you do not have to enter the registation details each time you download an update.

-The download is a full installer, simply run the file to install the software.
+The download is a full installer, simply right click on the downloaded file and select 'Run as Administrator' from the popup menu to install the software.

 Version 3.1.5 released 14 May 2020